ragini8873/Basic-/README.md

 # Basic-
-This project is based on basic html tags:
+This project is based on basic html tags-
-      like tables tag;
+      like tables tag, form, TextArea, Field Area etc;